Body Lift Surgery for Patients in Tampa, Florida

 Depending on which parts of the body the patient would like to improve, the surgeon can perform a lower body lift, upper lift, or a total lift.
 A lower lift concentrates on the upper thighs, buttocks, and abdomen, and is the most commonly sought lift.
 An upper lift focuses on the chest, breasts, and mid-back area.
 A total body lift combines the lower and upper lifts, and though this procedure can be performed all at once, most surgeons prefer to perform the upper lift and lower lift separately to reduce the risk of complications.

 Men and women living in Clearwater, Tampa, Trinity, Palm Harbor, and other nearby communities who feel that they may benefit from a body lift can visit Dr. John Roach at the Bayside Center for Plastic Surgery.
 Dr. Roach completed seven years of intensive training in plastic, reconstructive, and general surgery, and takes a unique holistic approach to plastic surgery.
-For example, in order to ensure optimal results for a body lift, Dr. Roach might recommend personal fitness training or yoga in the weeks prior to the procedure.
+For example, in order to ensure optimal results for a body lift, Dr. Roach might recommend personal fitness training in the weeks prior to the procedure.

 What happens during a body lift?